Can GitHub Issues Help in App Review Classifications?: Experiment Design and Implications

 \subsection{Discussion}

 In this paper, our goal is to extract valuable information from the labeled issues and use them to enrich the training dataset.
 Our experiments show that using the processed issues as an auxiliary dataset result in an improved review classifier, notably in terms of F1-score and recall metrics.
-User reviews, especially those related to the bug report, can help developers in maintenance decisions \cite{Gu}.
+User reviews, especially those related to the bug report, can help developers in maintenance decisions~\cite{Gu}.
 Therefore, losing a smaller percentage of user reviews related to app maintenance enhances the reliability of the review classifier.
-Also, since reviews may change over time \cite{Dabrowski}, using processed issues as part of the training dataset makes it easier and faster to update it.
-This approach can be employed using the Within-App, Within-Context, and Between-App Analysis methods.
-The first two methods are applicable for training an App-Specific classifier, while the last method facilitates training a General-Purpose classifier.
+Also, since reviews may change over time~\cite{Dabrowski}, using processed issues as part of the training dataset makes it easier and faster to update it.